dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 title: Programming Quickstart
 ---

-Let's learn how to build applications with [DBOS Transact](https://github.com/dbos-inc/dbos-ts), the open-source TypeScript framework for DBOS.
+Let's learn how to build applications with [DBOS Transact](https://github.com/dbos-inc/dbos-ts).
-In this tutorial, we will modify the example application from our [quickstart](./quickstart.md) to reliably send a greeting note to your friends.
+In this tutorial, we'll modify the example application from our [quickstart](./quickstart.md) to reliably send greetings to your friends.

-Before starting this tutorial, we recommend finishing our [quickstart].
+Before starting this tutorial, we recommend finishing the [quickstart](./quickstart.md).
 You can use the application from the quickstart to complete this tutorial.

 ### Serving Your Applications